Bournemouth Borough Council 2010

 Overview

 The Bournemouth Borough Council Act 2010 grants Bournemouth Borough Council enhanced powers to regulate street trading within the borough.
-It amends existing legislation and provides a framework for seizing and forfeiting goods related to illegal street trading activities.
+It amends existing legislation and provides for the seizure and forfeiture of goods and equipment used in illegal street trading activities.

 Description